 Sailing the Whitsundays was one of my most anticipated activities in Australia – sailing through paradise islands just invokes romantic pictures, doesn’t it?
-Not to mention the picturesque Whitehaven Beach that’s become an icon of Australia.
+Not to mention the unbelievably picturesque Whitehaven Beach that’s become an icon of Australia.

 The biggest problem with the Whitsundays is there are just SO many options for who to sail with.
 Do you want 2 days 2 nights?
 2 days 1 night?
 A catamaran?
 A racing yacht?
 Do you want to spend the night on an island?
 Or sleep on the boat?
 And which is going to be the best boat?
-Which ones are geared up more for partying and which ones are more chilled?
+Which ones are geared up for partying and which ones are more chilled?

 I was quite glad when bookme.com.au took this choice out of my hands (though there were still two choices – Mandrake and Freight Train.
 Freight Train was slightly cheaper so we opted for that one).

-Our car parking sorted, we took the path round to the marina to meet our tour – it was a pretty walk and I was already looking forward to coming back.
+With our car parking sorted, we took the path round to the marina to meet our tour – it was a pretty walk and I was already looking forward to coming back.

-We set off shortly after… and then our boat’s engine cut out.
+We set off shortly after the meet-up… and then our boat’s engine cut out.

-Luckily the problem was fixed fairly quickly, the captain tried to explain what had gone wrong but I think it went over all our heads, so goodness knows.
+Luckily the problem was fixed fairly quickly, and the captain tried to explain what had gone wrong but I think it went over all our heads, so goodness knows.
 What mattered was that we were moving again – and we had no problems for the rest of the tour.

 Everyone sat on the deck for the journey towards the islands, and even though the weather was glorious, the sea was not.
 Ash sat near the front and quickly retreated back when he got soaked! (pictured above with the towel)

-Several of the rocks lining the water have been tagged by people who visited with their boat name and the year.
-Since it’s now a national park, it’s illegal to add any more to these, however because they came with the national park, they cannot be removed.
+Several of the rocks lining the water have been tagged by people who visited, with their boat name and the year.
+Since it’s now a national park, it’s illegal to add any more to these; however because they came with the national park, the tags now cannot be removed.
 It’s a bit of interesting history, and makes you wonder what your parents might have been up to!
 Most of them are from the ’70s but as you can see from this, there was one from 1968!

 I have to say, I think I found this more interesting than the actual Aboriginal art, at N’garo cave.